 - Location: Rio Grande, Puerto Rico

 Many tour guides split the day between El Yunque and Luquillo Beach (Balneario Monserrate).
 The beach in Luquillo is one of the most popular public beaches in Puerto Rico with great local food nearby.
 More about El Yunque National Rainforest, Puerto Rico.

 Caja de Muertos Island is certainly worth the drive and ferry ride from La Guancha, Ponce, and it may actually be one of the highlights of your trip to Puerto Rico.
-Spend a day relaxing on Pelicano Beach, swim in turquoise and aquamarine gem coloured waters, watch pelicans, and hike the dry forest trail up to the lighthouse ruins with gorgeous views.
+Spend a day relaxing on Pelicano Beach, swim in turquoise and aquamarine gem colored waters, watch pelicans, and hike the dry forest trail up to the lighthouse ruins with gorgeous views.
 Take the trail to Playa Larga, where you can enjoy snorkeling in crystal clear waters.
-When the ferry boat return you back to La Guancha, you can enjoy traditional Puerto Rican food and drinks at the boardwalk and watch the sunset.
+When you back to La Guancha, you can enjoy traditional Puerto Rican food and drinks at the boardwalk and watch the sunset.
 You may want to drive into the plaza in Ponce to see Parque de Bombas before you head back to San Juan.

-We suggest this trip because Adventure not only takes you to Caja de Muertos, but for an additional fee, you also get lunch and plenty of drinks to make your planning and stay on the island more enjoyable.
 The drive from San Juan to Ponce down route 52 is at times very scenic.
 Although you’ll be on the highway the entire time, once you leave San Juan you’ll be driving through the center of the island where the views of the mountains and the Caribbean Sea in the distance are breathtaking.